-23. Please describe any restrictions on targeted advertising and cross-contextual behavioral advertising.
-How are these terms or related terms defined?
+27. Please describe any restrictions on targeted advertising and/or cross-contextual behavioral advertising.
+How are these terms or any similar terms defined?

 The draft Bill does not discuss about cross-contextual behavioral advertising, except the right to the data subjects against the automated decision making and profiling, and right to object against direct marketing.